setimike/kos-ramp/README.md

 to improve your [KSP](http://kerbalspaceprogram.com) experience in several ways:

  - Maximize the precision of your maneuvers
- - Let you focus on the fun parts of spaceflight by automating the drudgework
+ - Let you focus on the fun parts of spaceflight by automating the drudge work
  - Teach you about orbital mechanics and physics

 You can use the scripts as a kind of autopilot or poke into them to